-Colour dynamic design
+Color dynamic design

-As well as things like natural light, fresh air and adding lots of greenery into the office, there are other ways we can create better workplaces - one of these might be designing and organising spaces to encourage a particular type of work or activity.
+As well as things like natural light, fresh air and adding lots of greenery into the office, there are other ways we can create better workplaces - one of these might be designing and organizing spaces to encourage a particular type of work or activity.

-Collaboration spaces will likely be the focus of the future offices according to Business-Live, but this won't eliminate the need for other more focused areas.
+According to Business-Live, collaboration spaces will likely be the focus of future offices, but this won't eliminate the need for other more focused areas.
 It will be about ensuring there is a balance of both.
 This is how we imagine designing workplaces in the future world of work...